Privacy Policy

 - Stripe Payments Europe Ltd. (IE) / Stripe, Inc. (US) — payment processing and subscription billing.
 Data shared: name, email, payment method, billing address.

-- BetterStack (EU) — application observability, log storage, audit-log warehouse, error tracking.
-Data shared: operational logs, MCP-Server audit logs, error events (which may include IP and request metadata).
+- Better Stack (EU) — application observability, log storage, audit-log warehouse, and error tracking.
+Data shared: operational logs, MCP Server and query API audit logs (including query text with string literals removed), error events, request metadata.

 - Intercom Inc. (US/EU) — customer support and ticketing.
 Data shared: email, name, account identifier, support-ticket contents, browser metadata.

-- MaxMind, Inc. (US) — GeoIP data licensor (no customer data is sent to MaxMind).
+- MaxMind, Inc. (US) — GeoIP data licensor.
+No customer data is sent to MaxMind.

 Where Your Data Is Processed

 Our application servers are located within the European Union.
 The subprocessors listed above process data in the regions indicated alongside each entry.
-Where a subprocessor is established outside the European Economic Area, transfers are governed by the European Commission's Standard Contractual Clauses or another lawful transfer mechanism.

 Data Security